 Here's 10 tips for evaluating public engagement.

 These are ten top tips on evaluating public engagement with research.
 If you'd like any advice, please don't hesitate to get in touch.
-You can find a number of examples of how to evaluate a range of different activities here.
+There is also a guide with examples of how to evaluate a range of different activities.

 - Use evaluation to help you plan your activities.
 What is it you want to see change as a result of your activity (outcomes)?
 Use this process to identify and articulate what your objectives are.
 What will you do to achieve these (what are your outputs)?